tnsezer/calendar/README.md

 ### Project url
 http://127.0.0.1:8000/interview

+### Documentation
-There are 2 users type Candidate and Interviewer.
+There are 2 users type Candidate and Interviewer insteadof User class.
+Every user classes accept Schedule for available periods, Appointment class for queries collection of periods.